vtikoo/sgx-lkl/src/libjson/README.md

 The **sample** directory uses the parser to populate a multi-level C structure.

-The **jsonprint** formats JSON source and prints it to standard output.
+The **jsonprint** sample formats JSON source and prints it to standard output.

 Building
 ========